gerrysweeney/spec-1-led/README.md

   tech would connect to one of the DC rails with an appropriate resistor to limit current and thats it.
 The problem with that is, if those DC rails are held up after power down by the PSU smoothing caps, this will alse keep the LED showing light when the original bulb would have long since extinguidhed.
+- Unsurprisingly, not all vintage equiment is over-engineered, so expensive ares, like the PSU in an audio amplifier for exmaple, can be under=specified (or overloaded).
+If you are powering a lamp indicator from a secondary transformer winding, the slow response time to power overloads such as a saturiting transformer as music is played at high volume, these fluxuations would not appear visually when using a lamp type indicator.
+However, LED's are much more responsivle and in this scenario your LED indivator could adopt a new persona as a "disco light", which is all very entertaining (for about a second) but the equipment is no longer working how it should, as a Lamp would no exhibit this behaviour.

-For anyone that appreciates vintage equipment for its asthetics, sometimes replacing indicators and back lights with LEDs take away from that experience.
+For anyone that appreciates vintage equipment for its asthetics, sometimes replacing indicators and back lights with LEDs take away from that experience erroding the authenticity of the equipment, so this project, for the cost of a handful of cheap and easy to get components solves all of these problems.

+## What This For?

 This project was created to use as part of a restoration of a Pioneer SPEC-1 Pre-amplifier made in the early 197's.
 The indicator lamp on the front pannel is a bulb, and so the goal was to replace that with a modern 3mm ultra bright white LED, but to have that LED visually look like a lamp when turned on/off.
 In simple terms this means a small mcirocontroller is used to drive the LED with a PWM signical that ramps up/down the current to the LED, simulating the warm up and cool down dimming that you would perceive in a lightbulb.
+This concept though applies to any scenario where you want to replace a "bulb" type indicator light or backlight with a modern LED equivelent.

 ## Audio Muting Indicator